kitspace/kitspace/README.md

 ##Submitting your project

-To submit your open source hardware project to Kitnic, just follow these requirements / steps;
+To submit your open source hardware project to Kitnic, just follow these steps:

 **1. Export your plotted gerbers & drill data.**
 Your gerbers will be rendered as a preview and offered as a zip for download.